-The historical rise of 'information' Next week:
+The historical rise of 'information' Later on...

-How did "information" become a central, self-conscious category in modern thought?
+How did "information" become a central, selfconscious category in modern thought?

+j

+Assignment for 1/19

-Assignment for 1/20 After looking at the ischool elevator stories the faculty provided in 2008, please prepare one of your own -- a prepackaged description of what exactly the program is about and why we're different from other faculties, which you might give to a vaguely interested friend, relative, or airline seat mate.
+After looking at the ischool elevator stories the faculty provided in 2008, please prepare one of your own -- a prepackaged description of what exactly the program is about and why we're different from other faculties, which you might give to a vaguely interested friend, relative, or airline seat mate.
+Or Paul's Uncle Tom.
+(NOT to the provost or an academic review board!)
 This shouldn't take longer to recite than the length of an elevator ride -- the iSchool elevator!
 It shouldn't require a trip to Dubai.
 Submit it to Paul and Geoff by email before class.